gomorpheus/morpheus-msdns-plugin/README.md

 ### DNS Record validation and Error Handling

 - DNS records are now fully validated before they are created.
-Only record types A, CNAME and PTR are currently supported.
+Only record types A, AAAA, CNAME and PTR are currently supported.
-- The integration will return an error if a matching DNS record already exists in DNS.
-This is **new** behaviour and prevents duplicates being added to Morpheus
+- Adding a DNS Record which already exists (ie fqdn and IPAddress match an existing record in DNS) would normally return an error (code 9711) - this is masked to a success to prevent Morpheus aborting the provision.
+- Removing a DNS Record that does not exist in DNS (error 9714) is also masked to success to have Morpheus delete its copy
+- If a fwd record is created but the PTR record fails (due to missing PTR zone error 9715).
+This is also masked to success to prevent Morpheus aborting the Provision
 - All error are logged to the Morpheus Health logs

 ### Intermediary Server Support